dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 0x04000 - OBJECTRELATIVE: Particles move and rotate with the object they are being emitted from.
 XYZ coordinates are also relative to the object.\
 0x08000 - PARENTOBJRELATIVE: Particles move and rotate with the parent object of the object that the particles are being emitted from.
 XYZ coordinates are also relative to the parent of the object.\
 0x10000 - SPAWNSCALERELATIVE: Particles will scale with the model if it is resized in the DB or with an effect that resizes the model.
 Otherwise they will not scale.\
-0x20000 - HIDEWITHSPAWNOBJECT: This flag is set on every particle cloud I have seen, removing the flag does not seem to do anything.\
+0x20000 - HIDEWITHSPAWNOBJECT: This flag is set on every particle cloud I have seen, removing the flag does not seem to do anything.

 #### Size: DWORD

-The number of particles that will be generated by the emitter at once.
+The max number of particles that can be displayed by the emitter at once.

 #### GravityMultiplier: FLOAT